HL7/davinci-ecdx/input/pagecontent/background.md

 - Vital Signs - for example Blood Pressure measurements
 - Narrative - such as written or transcribed clinical notes

+Any request should be limited to information necessary and  only for those purposes of use be made in light of existing regulations including HIPAA restrictions on access to information for payment and when information is shared for one or more specific purposes of use, the recipient is expected to use the information only for those purposes of use or as allowed by federal and state statutes and regulations. and must conform to the guidance provided in the *Security and Privacy* section in the [Da Vinci Health Record Exchange (HRex)] Implementation Guide.
+{:.bg-info}

 ### Where Does CDEX Fit in the Da Vinci Project?